scriptorron/indi_pylibcamera/README.md

 If you get a line containing `python3` and `indi_pylibcamera` in the output the driver process is still running.
 In that case you must kill the driver process manually before you restart the indiserver.
 Otherwise, you will get a libcamera error when connecting to the camera.

+## Frametypes
+The driver can (when supported by the camera hardware) provide these image frame types:
+- `Raw` is the raw signal coming from the pixel converted to digital.
+Most cameras have an analog amplifier (configurable with `Gain`) between the pixel and the A/D converter.
+There is no software processing of the data.
+Typically, these pixel data have higher resolution but suffer from offset and gain errors.
+Furthermore, the pixel of color cameras have own color filter (called Bayer pattern) and do not RGB data directly.
+Such raw images need post-processing.
+Astro-photographs like raw images because they allow much better image optimizations.
+The frame size of raw images is determined by the modes implemented in the camera hardware.
+- `RGB` are images post-processed by the Image Signal Processor (ISP).
+The ISP corrects for offset and gain, calculates the colors and can adjust exposure time and wide balance automatically.
+Drawback is the lower dynamic (lower bit width) and additional systematic "noise" due to rounding errors.
+Frame size can be chosen freely because the image scaling is done by software in the ISP.
+- `Mono` is a special case of the `RGB` images, exposed with saturation=0 and transmitted with only one channel per pixel.

 ## Special handling for some cameras
 The driver is made as generic as possible by using the camera information provided by libcamera.
 For instance the raw